 Why this matters to you

-Even if you never buy a single gilt, gilt yields affect your life.
+Even if you never buy a gilt, yields affect your life.
 They directly influence:

-- Mortgage rates - fixed-rate mortgages are priced off swap rates, which track gilt yields closely.
-When gilt yields spike, mortgage rates follow within weeks
+• Mortgage rates - fixed-rate mortgages are priced off swap rates, which track gilt yields.
+When yields spike, mortgage rates follow within weeks

-- Government borrowing costs - higher gilt yields mean the government spends more on interest, leaving less for public services or tax cuts
+• Government borrowing costs - higher yields mean more spent on interest, leaving less for public services or tax cuts

 Premium Bonds